 The RBI Story

 Whilst I was changing my own personal habits and upgrading many aspects of my life by night, during the day I was leading a large team through huge change.
 For context, RBI started life as a trade magazine publisher, but by 2014, it was well on the way to becoming a software, data and analytics business.
 It was a phenomenal transformation and I felt and feel very fortunate to have been part of such an amazing journey of business transformation and value creation.
-Looking back, one of the great advantage of working in the publishing industry through the noughties meant that you became very used to change and disruption as there never was a dull moment.
+Looking back, one of the great advantage of working in the publishing industry through the Noughties meant that you became very used to disruption as there always seemed to be some change or other happening!

 However, on the ground the uncertainty, the restructures, the redundancies, the acquisitions, the divestments, the integrations and the cost cutting all took away a lot of energy, and was leading to stress, overwhelm and, in some cases, burnout.